codeshruti/codeshruti/README.md

 I am interested in working on Research papers and open source projects.

-Participating in GSSOC'21.

-:v: Successfully completed Hacktoberfest 2020.
+:v: Successfully completed Hacktoberfest 2020 and GSSOC'21.

 Technology Stack: